BRS09/Projects/README.md

-This repository is for building my C++ knowledge by creating random projects.
+This repository is for building my web and software development skills.